 I just observed the crabs and the waves on the beach, mesmerized by their movement and really enjoyed myself there.
 Finally, after some time I could go and see the lighthouse.
 While the lighthouse is not extraordinary, the private beach certainly was but I am not sure if they allow everyone to just waltz in, I guess I was just lucky.

 After that, I walked to the Mirissa beach waiting for the sunset but due to the clouds surrounding the sun, I couldn’t see it properly.

-I left for a hostel in Unawatuna and as fate would have it, it stated raining the moment I reached (It seems that the rain was following me all the while I was in Sri Lanka).
+I left for a hostel in Unawatuna and as fate would have it, it started raining the moment I reached (It seems that the rain was following me all the while I was in Sri Lanka).
 Finally, once the rain stopped, I caught a train to Galle and headed to the famous Galle Fort on foot.
 It started raining again in between but after some time it stopped so I was able to enjoy properly.

-As usual it was raining so I waited for the rain subside before leaving for Galle again.
+As usual, it was raining so I waited for the rain subside before leaving for Galle again.
 Again, I just roamed around and cover the other side of the fort city and just enjoyed myself.
 I saw the Galle Fort Lighthouse and several other structures.
-Make sure that you dedicate an entire day for this lovely place because you would really enjoy walking around on the streets.
+Make sure that you dedicate an entire day to this lovely place because you would really enjoy walking around on the streets.